ejpcmac/plug_session_mnesia/README.md

 ## License

-Copyright © 2017-2018 Jean-Philippe Cugnet
+Copyright © 2017-2019 Jean-Philippe Cugnet and contributors

 This project is licensed under the [MIT license](LICENSE).